spacetelescope/cosmo/docs/source/getting_started.rst

 Installing
 ----------
-Before installing COSMO, be sure to create an environment with python 3.7+ at the minimum.
+Before installing COSMO, be sure to create an environment with python 3.7+ at minimum.
 A good starting point would be::

     conda create -n cosmo_env python=3.7 stsci